Editorial Standards

 Part II, sale, exchange, or other disposition over 25 percent

-Part II captures sales, exchanges, transfers, or other dispositions that cross the 25 percent threshold.
+Part II captures sales, exchanges, transfers, or other dispositions that cross the 25 percent threshold, including tax-free contributions to a partnership or corporation under section 721 or section 351, because the tax treatment of the transfer does not exempt it from reporting.
 For each transaction, enter the date, the fair market value or amount realized, the valuation method, itemized transaction expenses, and the recipient or counterparty’s details.
 If one event involves multiple recipients, list each recipient separately.
 Use Part III to explain anything unusual, for example a series of related transfers.

 Part III, the explanation that ties it all together